Crewe/udacity-full-stack/tournament-results/README.md

 ------

 1. Follow the steps found [here](https://www.udacity.com/wiki/ud197/install-vagrant) for installing vagrant.
-1. Then clone this project to a folder you wish to run it from
+1. Then clone this repo to a folder you wish to run it from
 1. From the root directotry enter the command: __vagrant up__ (If this is the first time you're doing this, you will need an active internet connection, it couldtake some time.)
 1. Change directories into */tournament-results*
 1. Connect to the virtual machine with: __vagrant ssh__